Where is Sex Education filmed? Season 2 producer on finding the show’s glorious locations

 Their first port of name was to discover a constructing that would match the invoice as Moordale Excessive, and construct out from there.
 That introduced them to the Caerlon Campus in Newport, Wales.

 Previously a part of the College of Wales, Newport, it had been vacant since 2016 till Jennings and his colleagues found it.
-It was such a terrific discover that they made a transfer to construct their total present round it.
+It was such an awesome discover that they made a transfer to construct their whole present round it.

 “We went everywhere, Newcastle, Hastings, until we found our school which, we’re very lucky to have found, because it’s turned into a studio, everything is based out of Newport.”